MANCHESTER & LAWRENCE RAIL TRAIL:

 Note; The Southern Section of the trail surface consists of recycled asphalt, hard packed dirt & grass surface which makes for a slightly bumpy ride.
-Future plans call for paving this section of the trail.

 Pass by an old RR Mileage Marker at 3 miles on your right reading M23/L4 (Manchester 23 miles/Lawrence 4 miles).
 Straight, open corridor between woods and marsh on your left and commercial to your right.
 Cross Kelly Rd at 3.9 miles (Use Caution; No cross-walk/Head right for a cross-walk) where the trail now along Route 28.
 Again, Use Caution; No cross-walk past the plaza entrance.
 Come to Cuff Crossing Rd at 4.6 miles (Use Caution; No cross-walk).

 Note; To your left just up Main Street is a Municipal parking lot.

 Here the Northern Section of trail is paved as it travels through an open plaza past a pergola and fountain.
 Cross Willow St where the trail is a bit more isolated as it travels alongside a large marsh and along a causeway.
 Cross Old Rockingham Rd at 6.7 miles.
 Travel up along a berm above Route 28.
 Travel over a "Cattle Culver" which is a culvert built underneath the RR tracks to allow farm animals access.
 Informational signs located along the trail.
 Travel past the site of the old Canobie Lake RR Station before coming to a Map Board.
-A cross-light over Range Road brings you to the Windham town line and the southern end of the Windham Rail Trail after 5 miles.
+A cross-light over Range Road brings you to the Windham town line and the southern end of the Windham Rail Trail after 7.8 miles.
 Parking is located here, along with a BIKE STATION.